-To determine pattern of rural farm and non-farm employmenrnt and its pattern, households having no cultivable land were considered.
-Out of 280 households 154 were landless households.
+To determine the pattern of rural farm and non-farm employmenrnt, households having no cultivable land were considered.
+Out of 280 selected households, 154 were landless households.
 Among landless households, 77 were non-farm landless households.
 From 77 non-farm landless households, 40 non-farm landless households were selected for the study.
-Landless non-farm households again classified as farm related non-farm households and other non-farm households.
-Out 40 non-farm landless households 11 were farm related and 29 were other non-farm landless households (Appendix Table-1).
+Landless non-farm households again were classified as farm related non-farm households and other non-farm households.
+Out of 40 non-farm landless households, 11 were farm related and 29 were non-farm landless households (Appendix Table-1).